 Background check: A criminal background check must be conducted on any candidate, internal or external, for a full-time, part-time, regular, or temporary position who is under final consideration for employment, following normal screening and selection processes.
 Additional information on background checks for employees may be found in SAM 02.A.37 – Background Checks for Employees.

 All regular staff positions will be listed with the Human Resources Department to ensure equal employment opportunity and to allow uniform reporting procedures.
 This listing must take place prior to initiating any search activities.

 A position must be approved and funded before it is advertised.

 Employment qualifications listed on position requests and job postings must be work-related and must be those qualifications included on the position description under which the position is classified.

 All position announcements, both external and internal, will be posted by Human Resources on the University’s employment website, and distributed via e-mail to the university community.
-External announcements will be posted on the University’s employment web site, mailed to organizations on minority recruitment list, posted on diversity websites and posted on the Texas Workforce web site.
+External announcements will be posted on the University’s employment web site, posted on diversity websites, and posted on the Texas Workforce web site.
 Distribution of position announcements will be handled by the Human Resources Department.

 All applications will be available online for the search committee and/or hiring supervisor during the search process.
 A “Selection Analysis Form” will be forwarded by the HR Employment Coordinator to the hiring supervisor for completion at the end of the search process.